KasparEtter/ef1p/pages/email/email.md

   The disadvantage of this approach is that the URLs of an existing HTML page have to be rewritten.
   For this reason, the second way leaves the HTML page as is and introduces a [`Content-Location` header field](https://tools.ietf.org/html/rfc2557#section-4) instead.
-  This header can be used in a referenced part with the URL that is used to reference it in the main part.
+  This header field can be used in a referenced part with the URL that is used to reference it in the main part.
   The URL should be globally unique but it doesn't have to resolve to a document and it may even resolve to a completely different document.
   What makes the second approach a bit more complicated is the potentially required